7 of the World’s Most Beautiful Botanical Gardens

 Also read: 6 Best Hiking Trips in the U.S. and How to Find Trails Near You

-Whether you decide to visit Africa, tour Asia or wander the eastern U.S., protect your dream vacation to one of the best botanical gardens in the world with travel insurance from Generali.
-If you purchased Cancel for Any Reason coverage and gentle rain showers turn into torrential thunderstorms, you’ll be glad you bought insurance before you left home.
+Whether you decide to visit Africa, tour Asia or wander the eastern U.S., help protect your dream vacation to one of the best botanical gardens in the world with a Travel Protection Plan from Generali Global Assistance.
+If you purchased Cancel for Any Reason coverage* and gentle rain showers turn into torrential thunderstorms, Cancel for Any Reason coverage helps protect 75% of the penalty amount if you decide to cancel* for any reason.

 And, whether you're on another continent or in your hometown, stop and smell the roses.